bluciam/TDD-workshop/index.md

 *   class and instance method

-We can consider three types of test relevant for this workshop:
+Our adaptation for this workshop are:

 *   Factory tests
 *   Data fields validations